 Coleman Surname Meaning, History & Origin

-surname Coleman has two distinctly different derivations, one English
+The surname Coleman has two distinctly different derivations, one English and the other Irish.

 Coleman can also be the Americanized form of the German Kohlmann or Kuhlmann.

 - Clan Coleman Genealogy and Family History.

 - The Coleman Royal Family.